ejb205/CSC423DataBase/README.md

     LogicalModel.pdf contains the relations, constraints and a more detailed and accurate ER diagram.

     Implmentation.pdf contains the screenshots of the contents created at each step of the database definition as well as the queries.

+    PawsomePets.py contains all of the documented code for the actual implementation